 Australian organisational numbers

-How to get an Australian phone number
+How to get Australian phone numbers

-In Australia, when you sign up to a telco provider, you’ll be given a phone number with a phone and/or SIM card purchase.
-But what happens when you upgrade your phone to the latest model, or even switch telco providers?
-In Australia, swapping your phone doesn’t mean you have to swap numbers as well, meaning your friends and family can stay in contact with you no matter how many times you switch.
+But what happens when you upgrade your mobile phone to the latest model, or even switch telco providers?
+In Australia, swapping your mobile phone doesn’t mean you have to swap numbers, so your friends and family can stay in contact with you no matter how many times you switch.

 How do I keep my old phone number?